edzaga/sql-course/sql-course-en/lectures/week7/lecture26.rst

 by a failure, it partial results must be undone. "* [3]_

 This time we will also be working with a single client who sent a series of transaction to the database.
-Also we are going to see the transactionT2 as set of instructions followed by a confirmation “commit”.
+Also we are going to see the transaction T2 as set of instructions followed by a confirmation “commit”.

 Atomicity works when there’s been a failure after the transaction has been “send” to the database.
 What this mean is that, even in the case of a system failure, each transaction is executed all or nothing in the database.